What Do I Do After an Accident If the Other Driver Won’t Cooperate?

 The other motorist cannot remain uncooperative with law enforcement and will be compelled to provide their insurance and contact information.
 When talking to the officer, let them know that the other driver refused to exchange insurance information.

-If you are involved in a collision and were seriously injured, it’s a good idea to speak to a New York car accident attorney who is experienced in these matters.
+If you are involved in a collision and were seriously injured, it’s a good idea to speak to our New York City car accident lawyers who are trained to handle these situations.
 Douglas & London can help you review your legal options and protect your interests when pursuing personal injury compensation.

 Injuries that exceed No-Fault benefits